netlab-lcy/LO-TE/README.md

 ### Dependencies

-* Run `pip install -r requirements.txt` to install Python dependencies

-* Install gurobipy and get a gurobi license [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
+To set up the environment, ensure the following dependencies are installed:

+1. **Install PyTorch**
+   Follow the official installation guide for your system: [PyTorch Installation](https://pytorch.org/get-started/locally/).

+2. **Install PyTorch Geometric**
+   Refer to the official documentation for installation instructions: [PyTorch Geometric Installation](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).

+3. **Install Gurobi and obtain a license**
+   - Install the `gurobipy` package.
+   - Acquire a Gurobi license for academic use here: [Gurobi Academic License](https://www.gurobi.com/academia/academic-program-and-licenses/).

+4. **Python environment setup**
+   - The required Python dependencies for training and evaluation are listed in `requirements.txt`.
+   - However, we recommend installing the dependencies manually using `pip` to ensure compatibility with your operating system and version.

 ### Download traning and testing data

-We have uploaded the [training and testing data](https://1drv.ms/f/c/e7bd018766776d46/Ejx2Bqa0V0xPrtSZboyit_cB-05GU92vHvqcYwKU3jRPTw?e=sC04G3) in LO-TE paper, including topology information, traffic demands, candidate paths， and labeled/unlabeled data for training and testing.
+We have uploaded the [training and testing data](https://1drv.ms/f/c/e7bd018766776d46/Ejx2Bqa0V0xPrtSZboyit_cB-05GU92vHvqcYwKU3jRPTw?e=sC04G3) in LO-TE paper, including topology information, traffic demands, candidate paths，and labeled/unlabeled data for training and testing.

-We recommend downloading the necessary data and copying it into the ./data directory before running the program.
+We recommend downloading the necessary data and copying it into the `./data` directory before running the program.

 ## Training and Testing LO-TE